HOW TRADES ARE CALCULATED in traders diaries

-This article explains how trades are calculated in the Tradersdiaries and the CScalp trading terminal and what the difference between a trade and a deal is.
-The article takes about 7 minutes to read.
+This article explains how trades are calculated in the TradersDiaries and the CScalp trading terminal and what the difference between a trade and a deal is.

 Attention!
 This article is for informational purposes only and does not contain recommendations or calls to action.